solveforj/pandemic-central/model/README.md

   - **web.py** reads the output file of *predict.py* and reformats it for our website, creating `predictions/web/predictions_yyyy-mm-dd.csv`

   - **reichlab.py** reads the output file of *predict.py* and reformats it for the COVID-19 Forecast Hub, creating `predictions/covid19-forecast-hub/yyyy-mm-dd-PandemicCentral-USCounty.csv`

-  - **utils.py** contains tools to measure the accuracy of our model's predictions over time.